EeeasyCode/EeeasyCode/README.md

 - 🌱 I’m currently learning `Data-structure`, `Algorithm`, `Python`
 - 🥇 I majored in Computer Engineering
 - 🏢 Current residence is Songpa, Seoul
-- **📧 Should you have any questions, please feel free to contact me anytime.**

 ### Experience